-More tigers and lions live in cages in this country, than exist in all the wild.
+More tigers live in cages in this country, than exist in all the wild.
 They are just some of the millions of wild animals living in captivity across the United States.
 Some are in aquariums, circuses, theme parks and zoos, others live caged at private homes.

 But few federal laws protect these animals, who may be forced to perform or kept confined in small cages with little to keep their minds occupied and bodies well.
 State laws vary considerably, with some states banning the ownership of wild and exotic animals while others have virtually no regulation whatsoever.